Brand | Limit Labs |

 - Shatter-resistant polycarbonate panels that are transparent with additional scratch-resistant coating

-- Premium aluminum rear-shell that is rigid without sacrificing lightness
+- Premium aluminum rear shell that is rigid without sacrificing lightness

 - Water-resistant polyester art sheets

-More interesting Glyph design elements:
+More interesting design elements:

-- Threaded metal inserts and Torx-head screws to mod the Glyph more easily
+- Threaded metal inserts and Torx head screws to mod the Glyph more easily

 - Only one Torx size to disassemble the Glyph with a single tool